Enthronement of the Japanese emperor: Presentation of the Three Sacred Treasures

 The three items of the imperial regalia were originally said to have been given by the Sun goddess, Amaterasu, to her grandson when he first descended to earth and became the founder of the imperial dynasty.
-Unlike other monarchies, Japan has no crown in its regalia.
-In the 2019 enthronement ceremony, the treasures were presented to the new emperor in the morning of his ascension date.
-The visits to the Ise Grand Shrine by Imperial messengers and priests, as well as to the tombs of the previous four emperors, continued on as in past enthronements.

 The first audience after the enthronement

 The second is called Sokui-go-Choken-no-gi (即位後朝見の儀).
-The new emperor will meet the three chiefs of the tripartite political system as the representatives of citizens for the first time.
+The new emperor will meet leaders of the tripartite political system as the representatives of citizens for the first time.